 Eastern Michigan QB Mike Glass III Ejected

 Glass finished the night with 311 passing yards, another 83 on the ground, and totaled three touchdowns while tossing one interception.
-The last game of his NCAA career ends on a sour note in the final seconds, however.
+The last game of his football season and NCAA career ends on a sour note in the final seconds, however.

 EMU’s Kevin McGill Ejected for Spitting